tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-Which is a running theme apparently because the next movie is *King Cobra* which is a highly fictionalized version of the murder of Bryan Kocis I talk about this in my documentary Making it Big it's the story of kind of the drama between Bryan Kocis and Brent Corrigan/Sean Lockhart the movie has some really solid performances in there especially from Garrett Clayton and Christian Slater they do a fantastic job in it Gary Clayton is a lot more built than Brent was at the time considering Brent was legitimately underage during his time working with Bryan it's probably better to have him look a little older but the problem with the movie is that it does not tell the truth it erases real people it kind of moves blame onto different people that weren't to blame it doesn't make Bryan look completely innocent but it kind of goes out of its way to say isn't it sad that he's dead and it's like well it's sad when anyone is murdered but Bryan Kocis was kind of an absolutely trash person the movie really goes out of its way to make it seem like he wasn't I think they were trying to do that in the screenplay phase to get the family to allow them to use his name which they did not anyway that goes into Flop because I know the story of Brent Corrigan/Sean Lockhart very well intimately and I know that there is a much better movie to be made of it than was made in *King Cobra*
+Which is a running theme apparently because the next movie is *King Cobra* which is a *highly fictionalized* version of the murder of Bryan Kocis.
+I talk about this in my documentary Making it Big, it's the story of kind of the drama between Bryan Kocis and Brent Corrigan/Sean Lockhart.
+The movie has some really solid performances in there, especially from Garrett Clayton and Christian Slater, they do a fantastic job in it.
+Gary Clayton is a lot more... built than Brent was at the time - considering Brent was legitimately underage during his time working with Bryan, it's probably better to have him look a little older.
+But the problem with the movie is that it does not tell the truth!
+It erases real people, it kind of moves blame onto different people that weren't to blame, it doesn't make Bryan look completely innocent but it kind of goes out of its way to say, "isn't it sad that he's dead."
+And it's like, well it's sad when anyone is murdered, but Bryan Kocis was kind of an absolutely trash person.
+The movie really goes out of its way to make it seem like he wasn't?
+I think they were trying to do that in the screenplay phase to get the family to allow them to use his name, which they did not anyway.
+That goes into Flop because I know the story of Brent Corrigan/Sean Lockhart very well, intimately, and I know that there is a *much* better movie to be made of it than was made in *King Cobra*.

 </james>
 <from></from>